MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 <p align="center">
   <img src="./image/vqa.png" width="900" height="420", scale= 0.5, alt="猫图片">
 </p>
-In this laboratory, our primary focus is on the five-class prediction task for Visual Question Answering (VQA).
+In this Experiment, our primary focus is on the five-class prediction task for Visual Question Answering (VQA).
 We conducted a comparative experiment to illustrate the disparities in prediction results when employing the ARAF Framework versus not utilizing it.
 The experimental results are presented through ROC (Receiver Operating Characteristic) curve plots, where the network utilizing the ARAF Framework exhibits superior performance, as indicated by a larger area under the ROC curve.
 This indicates that the ARAF Framework plays a positive role in enhancing the performance of VQA tasks.

 ### Regression